Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Introduction

 \section{Introduction}

 Coupled systems of free flow and porous media appear in a variety of technical applications and environmental settings such as industrial filtration, water/gas management in fuel cells, and surface--subsurface interactions.
 For low Reynolds numbers, the free flow is governed by the Stokes equations, and flow in the porous-medium region is described by Darcy's law.
 Interface conditions are needed to couple these models at the fluid--porous interface.
-In this work, we consider the classical set of coupling conditions, which consists of the conservation of mass across the interface, the balance of normal forces and either the Beavers--Joseph or the Beavers--Joseph--Saffman interface condition on the tangential velocity, e.g.~\cite{Beavers_Joseph_67, Discacciati-Miglio-Quarteroni-02, Layton-Schieweck-Yotov-03, Saffman}.
+In this work, we consider the classical set of coupling conditions, which consists of the conservation of mass across the interface, the balance of normal forces and either the Beavers--Joseph or the Beavers--Joseph--Saffman interface condition on the tangential velocity, e.g.~\cite{Beavers_Joseph_67,Discacciati-Miglio-Quarteroni-02,Layton-Schieweck-Yotov-03,Saffman}.

-Different discretisations for the coupled Stokes--Darcy problems have been investigated such as the finite element method~\cite{Beik_Benzi_22, Cai_etal_09, Chidyagwai_etal_16, Discacciati-Miglio-Quarteroni-02, Layton-Schieweck-Yotov-03}, the finite volume method~\cite{Rybak_etal_15, schmalfuss2021partitioned}, the discontinuous Galerkin method~\cite{Chidyagwai-Riviere-09,Zhou-et-al-19, Zhao-Park-20} or their combinations.
-These discretisations yield large, sparse, ill-conditioned, and, in case of the Beavers--Joseph coupling condition, non-symmetric linear systems.
+Different discretisations for the coupled Stokes--Darcy problems have been investigated such as the finite element method~\cite{Beik_Benzi_22,Cai_etal_09,Chidyagwai_etal_16,Discacciati-Miglio-Quarteroni-02,Layton-Schieweck-Yotov-03}, the finite volume method~\cite{Rybak_etal_15,schmalfuss2021partitioned}, the discontinuous Galerkin method~\cite{Chidyagwai-Riviere-09,Zhou-et-al-19,Zhao-Park-20}, or their combinations.
+These discretisations yield large, sparse, ill-conditioned and, e.g. in case of the Beavers--Joseph coupling condition, non-symmetric linear systems.
 The Krylov methods are typically applied to efficiently solve large linear systems.
-Since the Beavers--Joseph coupling condition leads to non-symmetric matrices, we focus in this paper on the GMRES method.
-The convergence of the iterative method can be significantly enhanced by an appropriate choice of preconditioners~\cite{Benzi_02, Rozloznik, Saad_03, vanderVorst-23}.
+Since the Beavers--Joseph coupling condition leads to non-symmetric matrices and preconditioned systems are non-symmetric, we apply in this paper the GMRES method.
+Convergence of iterative methods can be significantly enhanced by an appropriate choice of preconditioners~\cite{Benzi_02,Rozloznik,Saad_03,vanderVorst-23}.